open-cogsci/osdoc/content/getting-opensesame/running-from-source.md

 	rm -R QProgEdit

 #### Expyriment and Psychopy backends
 Next to the legacy backend, which is based on pygame, OpenSesame also offers you the option of using expyriment or psychopy.
 In contrast to the legacy backend, both of these backends are hardware accelerated (OpenGL) and should have increased timing precision.
-You can use the python package manager 'pip' to install the other two backends.
-If you don't have pip installed, you can do so by executing the following command:

 Install expyriment (from OpenSesame 0.27 on)

     git clone https://github.com/expyriment/expyriment.git
     cd expyriment
     sudo python setup.py install
     cd ..
     rm -R expyriment

-Install psychopy and its dependency pyglet
+Install psychopy and its dependency pyglet:
-For psychopy to work, you (currently) need the latest repository versions from both pyglet and psychopy

 First install pyglet:

     hg clone https://code.google.com/p/pyglet/
     cd pyglet
     sudo python setup.py install
     cd ..
     rm -R pyglet

 Then install psychopy:

     git clone https://github.com/psychopy/psychopy.git
     cd psychopy
     python setup.py install
     cd ..
     rm -R psychopy

 PsychoPy refuses to run without the wxPython library installed (which is weird, because OpenSesame doesn't use any of the wx GUI components of psychopy), so as a final step install wxPython with: